-The Siemer Institute for Family Stability (SIFS) was created to capitalize on the impressive successes of local programs designed reduce student mobility through homelessness prevention in cities throughout the country.
-Established by the Siemer Family Foundation, the SIFS will lead the expansion and implementation of family stability programs at a national level.
+The Siemer Institute for Family Stability (SIFS) is a national, integrated, comprehensive model to prevent family homelessness and reduce school mobility.
+It was created to capitalize on the impressive successes of 10 local programs designed to reduce student mobility through homelessness prevention in cities throughout the country.

-Since launching SIFS in June, 2011, the Institute has expanded to twenty-three cities from the original ten.
-The goal is to increase the network to fifty cities over the next few years.
+Since launching SIFS in June, 2011, the Institute has expanded to 53 cities from the original 10.
 SIFS is managed at the national level through the United Way of Central Ohio and at the local level through the United Way system.
 The United Ways actively participate in a collective impact model while sharing best practices that align successes with the intent of creating national change.